All students must meet the Requirements for the Master's Degree

 The Master of Science in Natural Resources prepares students to pursue studies in advanced disciplinary topics.
 They will learn scientific and practical methods and develop technical skills for understanding ecological, physical, social, political, and economic aspects of environmental and natural resource issues.

-Students choosing to pursue research in this program will take 15 to 24 credits of advanced course work and write and defend a thesis.
-This experience will further their knowledge and proficiency within 1 of 5 areas of concentration in natural resources:
+Students choosing to pursue research in this program will take 15 to 27 credits of advanced course work and write and defend a thesis or project.
+Students will, by default, be enrolled in the degree without a designated concentration area and may pursue a general degree in Natural Resources.
+Students may also select to further their knowledge and proficiency within 1 of 5 Concentration areas in Natural Resources:

 Aquatic Ecology and Watershed Science